Báez hits 2 HRs, Cubs beat Tigers for 11,000th franchise win

 The Cubs, who earned their first victory in 1876, improved to 11,000-10,414.
 The Brooklyn/Los Angeles Dodgers are close behind with 10,996 wins.

 David Bote homered and drove in four runs for the NL Central-leading Cubs.

-Báez had three RBIs.
+“We hit a lot of balls the other way tonight and you love to see that,” Bote said.
+“That means you are on it longer and you are seeing it a little deeper.
+That’s what lets you drive it.”

 Cubs starter Alec Mills (3-2) got the win, giving up three runs on seven hits and a walk while striking out seven.